fergiemcdowall/search-index/doc/API.md

 stream](https://nodejs.org/api/stream.html#stream_class_stream_writable)
 that can be used to index documents into the search index.

+Note that this stream cannot be used concurrently.
+If documents are being sent on top of one another then it is safer to use `concurrentAdd`, however `add` is faster and uses less resources.

  * **batchOptions** is an object describing [indexing options](#defaultpipeline)

 ```javascript